Introduction

 Browse for tiny house offices and find examples that appeal to you and that fit your work routine.

 Refine your Pinterest board by removing any pins that won't make it into your design.
 You should be left with a total of 10-20 pins.
-(This will help clarify your ideas without getting overwhelmed by 100 different ideas. 😀)
+(This will help you clarify your thoughts without feeling overwhelmed by a lot of different ideas.😀)

 This moodboard will serve as your own "Brief" to design your tiny house office!